-Speech Pathology Australia produced the Communication Milestones Kit1 to provide information for parents and carers about the role of speech pathologists.
-The kit also assists parents and carers to find a speech pathologist if they are unsure about whether their child is having difficulty with his or her speech, language and communication.
+The Communication Milestones Kit provides information for parents and carers about the role of speech pathologists.
+The kit also assists parents and carers to find a speech pathologist if they are unsure about whether their child is having difficulty with speech, language and communication.

 What's in the kit?